-- Large companies might want to work with start-ups and cooperate with them (in a stable framework). - Start-ups and entrepreneurs: how do we transform a person with an idea into an entrepreneur? - Training, planning, identifying the target consumer for each new product/service. - The public sector expects to reach a broad community of potential entrepreneurs.
-To do so, it must connect with existing initiatives and deploy a stable operating framework.
+Table 2: Improvement aspects identified in the RIS3CAT instrument stakeholders in the decision- helix agents, as well as Large companies might want to making process (to develop facilitating/guiding work with start-ups and programmes, tools, collaborations. cooperate with them (in a indicators).
+Motivation is the only way stable framework).
+Entities should be able to to involve and innovate.
+The Start-ups and entrepreneurs: "say no" to projects policy should integrate how do we transform a person emerging from the RIS3 different challenges and with an idea into an strategy, when they do not interests. entrepreneur? match respective RIS3 key Tasiaine alemaine identifiane areas.
+The experimental design of Training, planning, identifying public policies opens a the target consumer for each Flexibility should be dialogue with the city's new product/service. provided for including "out needs and challenges.
+The public sector expects to of the box" initiatives.
+The local level is where RIS3 reach a broad community of Inter-departmental is best at developing potential entrepreneurs.
+To do - coordination among collaboration. so, it must connect with managing agents of projects existing initiatives and deploy a • • • • calls is key for stable operating framework. implementation.
+1